Jimmy Cooks

-"Jimmy Cooks" is a song by Canadian rapper Drake featuring British-American rapper 21 Savage, released on June 17, 2022, as the final track from the former's seventh studio album Honestly, Nevermind, with the latter being the only guest appearance on the album.
-This was planned to appear on the two’s collaborative album Her Loss but did not make the final cut.
+"Jimmy Cooks" is a song by Canadian rapper Drake featuring British-American rapper 21 Savage, released on June 17, 2022, as the final track from the former's seventh studio album Honestly, Nevermind (2022), with the latter being the only guest appearance on the album.
+The song was initially planned to appear on the two’s collaborative album Her Loss but did not make the final cut.

 Dubbed a standout track by HotNewHipHop, the song debuted at number one on the US Billboard Hot 100 four months prior to its official release as a single, becoming Drake's eleventh and 21 Savage's second number-one hit on the chart.
 Later, the song impacted contemporary hit radio on October 11, as the album's third single.

 Music video

 The accompanying music video was released on October 23 and served as an announcement of the two rappers' collaborative album Her Loss, which was released on November 4.